 In April 2009, the FASB issued ASC 320-10-65-1, "Recognition and Presentation of Other-Than-Temporary Impairments".
 ASC 320-10-65-1 was issued contemporaneously with ASC 820-10-65-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability has Significantly Decreased and Identifying Transactions that are Not Orderly" and ASC 825-10-65-1, "Interim Disclosures About Fair Value of Financial Instruments".
 ASC 320-10-65-1 establishes a new model for measuring other than temporary impairments for debt securities, including establishing criteria for when to recognize a write-down through earnings versus other comprehensive income.
 ASC 820-10-65-4 clarifies the objective and method of fair value measurement even when there has been a significant decrease in market activity for the asset being measured.
 ASC 825-10-65-1 expands the fair value disclosures required for all financial instruments within the scope of ASC 825-10-50, "Disclosures about Fair Value of Financial Instruments" to interim periods.
-The Company's results of operations, cash flows or financial position.
-Adoption of ASC 825-10-65-1 resulted in increased disclosures in the interim periods.
+The Company's adoption of ASC 320-10-65-1 and ASC 825-10-65-1 resulted in increased disclosures in the interim periods.